zmgfpower/deep-research/README.md

 - **Built with Modern Technologies:** Developed using Next.js 15 and Shadcn UI, ensuring a modern, performant, and visually appealing user experience.
 - **MIT Licensed:** Open-source and freely available for personal and commercial use under the MIT License.

+## 🎯 Roadmap

+- [ ] Support editing final report and search results
+- [ ] Support preservation of research history
+- [ ] Support file upload and local knowledge base
+- [ ] Support for other LLM models

 ## 🚀 Getting Started

 1. Get [Gemini API Key](https://aistudio.google.com/app/apikey)